kissflow/lcnc-sdk-js/packages/create-component/scaffolders/form-field/project-template/_README.md

 # <%= projectName %>

-This is a @kissflow/c3 app, scaffolded using @kissflow/c3.
+This is a Kissflow's custom form field project, scaffolded using `@kissflow/create-kf-component`.

-This project targets Kissflow's <%= projectTarget %>.

 ### To install dependencies,